sammyfort/msmpusher-laravel/README.md

   }

-//  Using this notification channel, you must have a 'phone' column on the model table.
+//  Using this notification channel, you must have a 'phone' column on the model fillable.
-//  If your target table doesn't have a 'phone' column, set a setPhoneColumnForSMS() method
+//  If your target model doesn't have a 'phone' column, set a setPhoneColumnForSMS() method
 //  in your model and specify the column where you store phone numbers like below;

 }